michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 5. And if a man willeth to wound them, fire cometh forth from their mouth, and devoureth their adversaries.
 And if a man willeth to wound (them), thus must he be killed.

-6. These have power to shut heaven, that rain it may not rain in those days;" Days of prophecy."-POLYGLOTS. and power have they over the waters, to turn them into blood, and to smite the earth with every plague as many times as they will.
+6. These have power to shut heaven, that rain it may not rain in those days;

-7. And when they shall have completed their testimony, the beast of prey, which ascended from the abyss, will make war against them, and overcome them,and kill them, Ibid.
+7. And when they shall have completed their testimony, the beast of prey, which ascended from the abyss, will make war against them, and overcome them,

 8. and their dead bodies (will be) upon the wide street of the great city, which is called, spiritually, Sedum, and Metsreen, where also our Lord hath been crucified.